naofumi/first_try/README.md

 Key points:

-* We need to turn off Turbo because this will interfere with routing.
+* We turn off Turbo because this will interfere with routing.
 We will do page transitions with a full-page reload ("hard navigation").
 * We need two routers
    * On the container application side, we need to change the page layout when the route changes.
 The first router, therefore, is in the container application.
 In the current case, the "/detail" path should just show the "react-site" and not show the "hotwire-site".
 We also change the page heading.
    * The container application does not manage the state of the "react-site".
 It is up to the "react-site" to show the appropriate page for the "/detail" path.
    * The "react-site" application has a second router.
 It looks up the current URL and shows the page for this path.
-   * The reason for doing it this way is to allow for independent development of the "react-site", without requiring it to be loaded from the container application.
-   * Alternatively, we could make the container application process the URL and send that information down to the "react-site".
-This method, however, would require that we also implemented something similar on the "react-site" to allow for independent development and would require redundancy.
+   * In addition, the container application can send props to the "react-site".
+   * With the "hotwire-side" application, the container application sends a Turbo Frame request specific to the page that is being displayed.
+Basic static-site routing is done on the "hotwire-side" server.

 ### State management

-In this example, the URL is the only state shared between the micro-frontend and the container application.
-Either the client side reads the URL directly, or the component application sends a request that is directly derived from the URL.

-* The "react-site" micro-frontend has its own client-side router and will read the browser URL pathname and show the appropriate page.
-* The "hotwire-side" micro-frontend is an MPA.
-The container application will parse the browser URL and request the appropriate HTML file based on this.

-### CORS

-* Cross-origin Turbo Frames requests require preflights.
+The current application shares two global states.

+* The URL
+* For the "react-side", additional state can be sent in with the `data-props` attribute.
+* For the "hotwire-side", additional state information is sent in with the Turbo Frame request URL.

 ## Main differences compared to the article

 * We don't use React Router but use our own elementary client-side router.
-Our solution only works with hard-navigation (a full page reload for each page transition).
+Our solution only works with hard-navigation (a full page reload for each page transition) and becomes much simpler.
 * We don't have to worry about unmounting since we only do hard-navigation.

 ## Handling layout shift